daq-tools/kotori/doc/source/handbook/acquisition/sawtooth.rst

 are convenient to generate and publish measurement or telemetry data values without having any hardware in place.

-There are different means of transmitting the sawtooth signal to Kotori:
+There are different means of transmitting a sawtooth signal to Kotori:

 .. contents::
    :local: